accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Eventual consistency__.
 Typically if a system doesn't do anything about consistency, and let changes propagate, it's eventual consistency.
 Better implementation provides versioning to measure propagation, and guarantees deadline for propagation.

   * __Casual consistency__.
-Same with "Metadata" section's.
+Same with [Metadata section](.)'s.
 It's compatible with Eventual consistency, and a client must see what it already sees.
 For implementation, client tracks the low watermark version it wants server to return.

   * __Custom consistency level__.
 The example is RAMP-TAO, which checks local result set satisfies "read atomicity", and fetch missing versions from RefillLibrary.
 In general, wide spectrum of custom consistency model can be implemented by tracking versions with data, checking consistency constraints on the fly, and buffer necessary lookups in a cache.